saturnlighting/literature-review/README.md

 ## Strenghts and limitations

-<Strength>This is the first review on the relationship between road
+<Strength>This paper provides a review of the scientific literature on
-lighting and cycling uptake.
+the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge.
+To the best of our knowledge, no papers had looked at this association before.

-<Limitations>We could have included the term darkness in the query
+<Limitations>Nevertheless, the paper has several limitations.
+Although
-string?
-We could have searched on additional electronic databases.
+we used a hybrid systematic and snowballing search method to avoid missing existing studies, we could have been more strict by using more than one electronic database.
+We could have included the term ‘darkness’ in the query string?

 # Conclusions